 The Humboldt Independent Practice Association School Based Wellness Programs

-We believe that overall wellness is essential to academic success of Humboldt County students and are committed to recognizing the health needs of our diverse student population and promoting the social, emotional, and physical wellbeing of our students so that they may achieve their academic goals.
-This is achieved through the Humboldt IPA School Based Health and Wellness Centers and programs located throughout Humboldt County.
+We believe that overall wellness is essential to academic success of Humboldt County students and are committed to recognizing the health and wellness needs of our diverse student population by promoting the social, emotional, and physical wellbeing of our students so that they may achieve their academic goals.
+This is achieved through the Humboldt IPA School Based Wellness Centers and programs located throughout Humboldt County.
+Our team is comprised of individuals with diverse backgrounds and educations that are additionally trained in the skills required to work with youth.
+These include, Motivational Interviewing, Brief Intervention, Conflict Mediation, Cultural Inclusiveness and Equity, Youth Mental Health First Aid and many more.
+For more information about our team click here or contact our program directly at vvrtiak@humboldtipa.com.

 SBWP Brochure